Dalaska/argo_llama/README.md

 - The attention layer `is_causal` is set to `false` to allow the network to see the entire sequence.
 - Remove the positional encoding and train the sequence as a bag of words.
-- After stacks of transformer layers, add an average pooling layer to reduce the dimension, followed by a MLP to predict the output.
+- After stacks of transformer layers, add an average pooling layer to reduce the dimension, followed by a linear layer to reduce to final output dimension.

 # Usage
 - Install dependency: